Encoding Robustness to Image Style via Adversarial Feature Perturbations: Adversarial Batch Normalization

-In Figure~\ref{fig:demo1}, images crafted through this procedure are visibly different from the originals; semantic content in the original images is preserved, but the new images exhibit differences in color, texture, and edges.
+In Figure~\ref{fig:demo1}, images with adversarial feature distributions exhibit differences in color, texture, and edges.
 We draw two major conclusions from these visualizations which highlight the adversarial properties of these domains.
-The first one concerns textures: according to \citet{geirhos2018imagenet}, CNNs rely heavily on image textures for classification.
+The first one concerns textures: CNNs have been shown to rely heavily on image textures for classification \cite{geirhos2018imagenet}.
 Images from the adversarial domain, on the other hand, have inconsistent textures across samples.
-For example, the furry texture of a dog is smoothed in column 2, and the stripes disappear from a zebra in column 4, whereas visible textures appear in columns 6 and 8.
+For example, the furry texture of a dog is smoothed in Figure~\ref{fig:demo1} (b), and the stripes disappear from a zebra in Figure~\ref{fig:demo1} (d), whereas visible textures appear in (f) and (g) of Figure~\ref{fig:demo1}.
 The second conclusion pertains to color.
-Results in \citet{zhang2016colorful} suggest that colors serve as important information for CNNs.
-In the adversarial domain, we find suppressed colors (columns 1, 3) and unnatural hue (columns 5, 7).
-See Appendix A.3 for additional example images generated by this procedure.
+Previous study \cite{zhang2016colorful} suggests that colors serve as important information for CNNs.
+In the adversarial domain, we find suppressed colors (Figure~\ref{fig:demo1} (a), (c)) and unnatural hue (Figure~\ref{fig:demo1} (e), (g)).
 Figure \ref{fig:advsteps1} illustrates how the appearance of reconstructed images shifts as adversarial perturbations to feature statistics become larger.
+See Appendix~\ref{app:advbn-dataset} for additional examples.

 We use this visualization technique to process the entire ImageNet validation set and denote it as ImageNet-AdvBN in Figure~\ref{fig:datasets}.
-By evaluating different methods on this dataset, we observe that accuracy on ImageNet-AdvBN is consistently lower than that on the original ImageNet dataset.
-This degradation in performance validates the adversarial property of features generated by AdvBN.
-Experiments concerning performance on ImageNet-AdvBN are listed in Appendix A.2.
+By evaluating different methods on this dataset, we observe that performance on ImageNet-AdvBN is consistently degraded, which validates the adversarial property of features generated by AdvBN.
+Experiments concerning performance on ImageNet-AdvBN are listed in Appendix~\ref{app:advbn-dataset}.